 Three disinterested freeholders who reside in the County are chosen to act as commissioners.

-Recovery of Costs – At the discretion of the Court, the owner may be reimbursed for the reasonable costs of appraisers, engineers and plats (geographically accurate and legally binding maps drafted by surveryors).
+At the discretion of the Court, the owner may be reimbursed for the reasonable costs of appraisers, engineers and plats (geographically accurate and legally binding maps drafted by surveyors).
 Costs may be recovered where an action for condemnation has failed or been abandoned, additionally owners may be compensated for the temporary inability to transfer title of their property.

 A decrease in property value caused by the physical deterioration of the property within the reasonable control of the property owner and by unjustified neglect may be considered in determining value for this reason it is essential that property owners continue to maintain land and structures to maximize appraisal value.
 There are other factors which must be considered in order to get fair compensation for your property.
 Call us now at (910) 341-7570 for more information.